aisingapore/Novella/README.md

 2. Run the following:

+    Import the relevant function and class.

     ```python
     >>> from recsys_pipeline import preprocess, Recommender
     ```

-    ```
+    Preprocess the data and serialise the embeddings.
+By default, it looks for interactions.csv and items.csv in the current directory.

+    ```python
     >>> preprocess()
     ```

-    By default, the method above looks for interactions.csv and items.csv in the current directory
+    Instantiate the recommender (it will look for the serialised data files).
+Then recommend items based on a query.

     ```
     >>> recommender = Recommender()